University of Washington

 In an era characterized by transformative shifts in demographics, lifestyles, work patterns, technological advances, societal values, and climate and environmental conditions, decision-makers are now confronted with ever-increasing, multifaceted uncertainties.
 The TBD National Center has launched a flagship initiative, called the TBD Hub, to provide transportation decision-makers information and deep insights about the state of the

-The Travel Behavior and Data (TBD) Hub Read More »
+Travel Behavior Data (TBD) Hub Read More »

-The Differential Accessibility Effects of Work from Home: Travel Behavior Outcomes and Transportation Equity Implications
+The Differential Accessibility Effects of Work from Home: Travel Behavior Outcomes and Broader Transportation Implications

-The Differential Accessibility Effects of Work from Home: Travel Behavior Outcomes and Transportation Equity Implications Read More »
+The Differential Accessibility Effects of Work from Home: Travel Behavior Outcomes and Broader Transportation Implications Read More »

 A Pilot Study to Integrate Mobility Data Collection APPs with Personalized Recommendation Systems